vinniefalco/LuaBridge/README.md

     test.bar ("Employee") -- calls bar with a string test.bar (test)       -- error: bar expects a string not a table

+LuaBridge does not support overloaded functions nor is it likely to in the future.
+Since Lua is dynamically typed, any system that tries to resolve a set of parameters passed from a script will face considerable ambiguity when trying to choose an appropriately matching C++ function signature.

 ### Classes

 A class registration is opened using either `beginClass` or `deriveClass` and